 Seeds of anger are messages we receive which lead to beliefs of entitlement.
-Specifically, beliefs of entitlement regarding how we believe other people should treat and regard us.
+Specifically, beliefs regarding how we believe other people should treat and regard us.
 Once you buy into such a belief the next step is a chance encounter where you are disrespected by another person, leading to you experiencing anger.

-For example, “I prefer to be treated and regarded with dignity by others, in the event I am disrespected, I have the option of removing myself from the situation or verbally asserting a boundary with the person without initiating aggression.”
-The only must and should, I hold other human being to, is the respect of my life and property.
+For example, I prefer to be treated and regarded with dignity by others, in the event I am disrespected, I have the option of removing myself from the situation or verbally asserting a boundary without initiating aggression.
+The only must and should, I hold another human being to, is the respect of my life and property.